drizzy009/hngix-stage-one/README.md

 ## Features

 - Real-time display of the current day of the week and time in Nigeria's timezone.
-- A link to the author's GitHub repository.
+- Link to the GitHub repository.
-- Responsive design for various screen sizes.
+- Responsive for various screen sizes.

 ## Screenshot